 Continue to run the dryer and take a further sample of grain at 102 degrees F. Continue in this fashion until the grain is half a percent above finished moisture content required.
-So if you are looking for 14% moisture content and you achieve 141⁄2% at 108 degrees F press the button marked 'SET' (PIC 1. item 5) press the down arrow to bring the temperature from 125 degrees down to 108 degrees.
-The burner will cut off and the cooling cycle will begin.
+So if you are looking for 14% moisture content and you achieve 141⁄2% at 108 degrees F press the button marked P on the grain thermostat, press the down arrow to bring the temperature from 125 degrees down to 108 degrees.
+The burner will cut off and the cooling cycle will begin, press P to save this new setting.